Tampa Felony DUI Attorney

 What States Consider DUI a Felony?

-While DUI is a criminal offense across the United States, it is classified as either a misdemeanor or a felony, depending on the state and specific circumstances of the case.
-Felony DUI charges generally result in harsher penalties and long-lasting consequences, such as mandatory imprisonment, higher fines, and a permanent criminal record.
+There is no state that automatically categorizes all DUIs as felonies.
+Rather, it is classified as either a misdemeanor or a felony depending on the specific circumstances of the case.
+This matters, because felony DUI charges generally result in harsher penalties and long-lasting consequences, such as mandatory imprisonment, higher fines, and a permanent criminal record.

 Penalties for a Florida Felony DUI